-In accordance with the Process to Reopen Pennsylvania, our Elkins Park campus and clinics are entering the Yellow Phase and resuming limited operations effective June 8, 2020.
+In accordance with the Process to Reopen Pennsylvania, we have resumed limited university operations effective June 8, 2020.

 The Center for Personal and Professional Development intends to use virtual communication to maintain the structure of their current schedule.

 The University and its clinical facilities will be closed starting Thursday, November 26th in observance of Thanksgiving and will reopen Monday, November 30th.
 We wish you a safe and happy holiday!

 As a Speech-Language Pathologist, Laura Evak, MA, CCC-SLP, is all about improving the quality of life for her clients.
 That’s just one of the many things she’s passing on to her students as a clinical educator at the Speech-Language Institute (SLI) of Salus University.

 Jacqueline Pittam, MEd, MS, CCC-SLP, really likes exposing her students at the Speech-Language Institute (SLI) to alternative methods of communication.
 After all, her specialty as a clinical instructor is Augmented and Alternative Communication (AAC).

 In continuation of Better Hearing and Speech Month (BHSM), an annual nationwide campaign aimed to raise awareness about communication disorders, and in light of the ongoing coronavirus outbreak, Kelly Salmon, SLPD, CCC-SLP, BCS-S, CLT-LANA, assistant professor in the University’s Speech-Language Pathology (SLP) program, explains the role of an SLP in the rehabilitation of coronavirus patients after prolonged ventilator use.